Minimum Time Between Shifts for Hourly Employees in California

 Several other provisions govern the healthcare industry and hours worked by employers beyond the overtime standards.

-For more information about whether or not your employer is treating you fairly and in accordance with state law, talk to a knowledgeable Los Angeles workplace rights lawyer.
+For more information about whether or not your employer is treating you fairly and in accordance with state law, talk to a knowledgeable Los Angeles wage and hour lawyer.

-Consult With a Los Angeles Employees Rights Attorney
+Consult With a Los Angeles Wage and Hour Attorney

 If the law seems confusing to you, you are not alone.
 However, here at Workplace Rights Law Group, we have dedicated our lives to understanding California labor laws and to ensuring that employers everywhere uphold those laws.

-If you believe that your employer has violated your rights, it does not hurt to reach out to our Los Angeles workplace rights lawyers.
-Call our office today to schedule your free case review.
+If you believe that your employer has violated your rights, it does not hurt to reach out to our Los Angeles wage and hour attorneys.
+Contact us online or call us today at (818) 334-6881 to schedule your free case review.